-Many types of seafood work, but in general shellfish is prominent in traditional cioppino.
+Many types of seafood work, but shellfish is (are?) prominent.
 Dungeness crab is the most traditional key ingredient.

 The shellfish listed are just for example.
 Use what makes you happy.
 But permission to use this recipe is withdrawn for anyone who omits the Dungeness crab.
 Even in flyover country you can often find it at Costco.
 There are those who claim it is an optional ingredient in cioppino.
 We refer to those people as "wrong".
 It will probably still be good, but it won't be cioppino.

 Put the olive oil, butter, and garlic in a wide, deep pot over medium heat, and cook, stirring, until the garlic is fragrant, but not brown.